 An edited transcript of the conversation appears below.

-Knowledge@Wharton High School: Our guest today is Sesha Dhanyamraju, who is the CEO of Digital Risk in Florida, which is an Mphasis company.
+Wharton Global Youth Program: Our guest today is Sesha Dhanyamraju, who is the CEO of Digital Risk in Florida, which is an Mphasis company.
 Sesha is also the chief strategy officer for Mphasis, which is a global IT services company.
-Sesha, welcome to Knowledge@Wharton, and thank you for speaking with us for the Knowledge@Wharton High school site.
+Sesha, welcome to Knowledge@Wharton, and thank you for speaking with us.

 Sesha Dhanyamraju: Thank you so much, Mukul.
 I’m very happy to be here.